figsbt/shopping-cart/README.md

 ## What's pending
-* Introduce stock and cost constraints within items table
+* Introduce stock and cost constraints within items table; Index user_ref field in carts; modify_cart as transaction; only list items with non-zero stock
 * Cart APIs for both adding items(if stock) and removing them from cart
 * Containarizing the entire setup via docker-compose
 * Adding tests